Musa Anter: Early life and education

 He was born in the Eskimağara (Zivingê) village in Mardin Province.
 His name after the Surname Law was Şeyhmus Elmas, after Sheikh Şeyhmus, and Elmas meaning Diamond in Turkish.
 However, he rejected it and wanted to be called Musa Anter.
 He was born into a respected family and after the death of his father, his mother became the Muhtar of the village who communicated with the tax collectors.
 His birth date is not known; he was first registered as born in 1924, and then in 1920, but based on his mother's account, who said that Anter was born after the Armenian genocide, Anter assumed to have been born in either 1917 or 1918.
 He completed his primary education in Mardin, and then studied at junior and senior high school in Adana.
 During his high school studies, the Dersim rebellion led by Seyid Riza was going on, which lead to some frictions with his Turkish classmates following which he was shortly detained.
+He was teased by classmates who called him the “son of Bese,” the wife of rebel leader Seyid Riza.
+In response, Anter reportedly shouted an insult directed at Mustafa Kemal Atatürk’s mother in front of his class.
+He was imprisoned for fifteen days.
+After authorities determined that his remarks had not been intended as a direct insult to Atatürk, the governor of Adana intervened and had him released.
+One official scolded him: “Look son, Atatürk forgave you.
+Now don’t engage in this sort of childishness again.”
+From that time forward he became more conscious of his Kurdish identity and the brutality of the Turkish government towards others like him.
+As the years passed he learned about the atrocities committed in Dersim from the perspective of both the victims and perpetrators.

-By 1941, he left for Istanbul to study Law.
+By 1941, he left for Istanbul to study law.
 While studying, he was able to run a catering business for the mostly Kurdish students of the Dicle and Firat student halls.
 During his time at the university, he had often been to Syria during his summer holidays and came into acquaintance with Kurdish nationalist intellectuals such as Celadet and Kamuran Bedir Khan, Kadri and Ekrem Cemilpaşa, Dr. Nafiz, Nûredin Zaza, Nuri Dersimi, Qedrîcan, Osman Sabri, Haco Agha and his son Hasan, Emînê Perîxanê's son Şikriye Emîn, Mala Elyê Unus, Teufo Ciziri and Cigerxwîn.
 In 1944, he married Ayşe Hanım, the daughter of Abdurrahim Rahmi Zapsu.
 Ayse was a member of a noble Kurdish family and had studied in a German school in Istanbul.
 At one moment, he even helped to organize an event for the German Ambassador to Turkey Franz von Papen.
 Following his military service in the Turkish army, he settled in Diyarbakir, where he became a manager of a Hotel nearby the NATO military base.